 China train ticket price hardly changes once it is settled.
 However, from April 28 to the end of 2018, China Railway Corporation has adjusted the ticket price of 28 intercity high speed routes, some of which may enjoy a discount as great as 20% off the original price.
-It will further optimize the train ticket price of six high speed routes according to the factors such as number of trains, seat occupancy rate, travel season, period, and seat class from July 5 on this year.
-At the same time, China Railway Corporation stressed that they would adjust high speed train ticket price on a daily basis in the future.
-It means China high speed train ticket price will fluctuate by day, just as flight tickets.
+It will further optimize the train ticket price of six high speed routes according to factors such as number of trains, seat occupancy rate, travel season, period, and seat class as from July 5 this year.
+At the same time, China Railway Corporation stressed that, in the future, they would adjust high speed train ticket price on a daily basis.
+It means China high speed train ticket price will fluctuate by day, just like flight tickets.

 Why Will China Train Ticket Price Fluctuate? - Driven by Market Supply and Demand

-Market supply and demand are the main drive for train ticket price change.
-Obviously, popular high speed routes such as the Beijing - Shanghai and Guiyang -Guangzhou high speed railways are more likely to see a rise in ticket price.
+Market supply and demand are the main drives for train ticket price change.
+Obviously, popular high speed routes such as the Beijing - Shanghai and Guiyang - Guangzhou high speed railways are more likely to see a rise in ticket price.
 High speed trains with lower seat occupancy rate may expect a price drop.
 Different departure dates and times may also influence the price.

 Select Travel Time Wisely to Save Money

-2. China’s summer holiday in July and August witnesses a large number of student passengers, incurring the increase of high speed train ticket demand.
-Thus ticket price may rise a little bit.
+2. China's summer holiday in July and August witnesses a large number of student passengers, incurring the increase of high speed train ticket demand.
+Thus ticket prices may rise a little bit.

 3. It's advised to travel on working days from Monday to Thursday.
-Friday, Saturday and Sunday are peak days of travel in a week.
+Friday, Saturday and Sunday are peak travel days.